ahmedsidd-qui/Currency-Converter/README.md

-## Currency Converter with API and UI
+## Currency Converter with API

 This project provides a Java application for currency conversion.
-It fetches live exchange rates from an API and allows users to convert between different currencies through a graphical user interface (UI).
+It fetches live exchange rates from an API and allows users to convert between different currencies

 ### Features